grafx.processors.core

 where \(h[n]\) is the true infinite impulse response (IIR).
 Clearly, increasing the number of samples \(N\) reduces the error.

 The third one, "ssm", is based on the diagonalisation of the state-space model (SSM) of the biquad filter so it only works for the second-order filters.
+This idea is based on Ben Hayes’s derivation of associative scan for parallel IIR filter computation and implemented by Chin-Yun Yu.
 The direct form II implementation of the biquad filter can be written in state-space form [Smi07b] as

 \[\begin{split} x_i[n+1] &= A_i x_i[n] + B_i s[n], \\ y_i[n] &= C_i x_i[n] + \bar{b}_{i, 0} s[n], \end{split}\]